-Chen Zhou is an Associate Professor and the Associate chair for undergraduate studies in the Stewart School of Industrial and Systems Engineering at Georgia Tech.
-The program graduates over 350 undergraduate students and ranked number one by the US News consecutively since 1995.
-His current project is to incorporate the human needs such as air, water, nutrition, sleep, safety, livelihood and respect, as foundation to incorporate social, environmental and economic dimensions into the new Industrial and Systems engineering.
+Chen Zhou is an Associate Professor and the Associate chair for undergraduate studies at the Stewart School of Industrial and Systems Engineering at Georgia Tech.
+The program graduates over 350 undergraduate students and ranked number one by US News consecutively since 1995.
+His current research interest is in sustainable engineering for human well-being.
+Specifically, his research is to use human well-being as the objective for project and system evaluations.
+Human well-being has social, environmental and economic dimensions.
+Ultimately, sustainability is about human sustainability.
+For example, human well-being needs air, water, nutrition, sleep, health, safety, livelihood and respect.
+However, some of these are not explicit in traditional project or system evaluations.

 He has won the best paper award for IIE Transactions on Design & Manufacturing in 2009, Most Intellectual Award from Georgia Tech Ambassadors in 2009, Advisors for CICMHE Design competitions, the IISE student honor society Alpha Pi Mu and IIE Innovations in Curriculum Competition for “An Effective Approach to Integrated Learning in Capstone Design” with Steve Hackman and Joel Sokol, 2012.

-Dr. Zhou received BSME in Tianjin University (China) in 1982 and MSME in Pennsylvania State University in 1984 and PhD in industrial engineering from Pennsylvania State University in 1988.
+Dr. Zhou received BSME from Tianjin University (China) in 1982, an MSME from Pennsylvania State University in 1984 and a Ph.D. in industrial engineering from Pennsylvania State University in 1988.